 Ten percent (10%) of the Contract Price shall be paid within forty-five (45) days after receipt of the following documents by the Customer:

-Contractor has delivered to the Customer the documents for construction readiness pursuant to Clause 3.3(a) of Annex 2 (Scope of Work).
+The Contractor has delivered to the Customer the documents for construction readiness pursuant to Clause 3.3(a) of Annex 2 (Scope of Work) jointly with the respective invoice.

-Ten percent (10%) of the Contract Price shall be paid within forty-five (45) days after receipt of the following documents by the Customer:
+Ten percent (10%) of the Contract Price shall be paid within thirty (30) days after receipt of the following documents by the Customer:

-Contractor has delivered to the Customer the documents for installation of the Equipment pursuant to Clause 3.3(c) of Annex 2 (Scope of Work).
+The Contractor has delivered to the Customer the documents for installation of the Equipment pursuant to Clause 3.3(c) of Annex 2 (Scope of Work) jointly with the respective invoice.

-Forty percent (40%) of the Contract Price shall be paid within forty-five (45) days after receipt of the following documents by the Customer:
+Forty-five percent (45%) of the Contract Price relating to the five (5) deliveries of the Equipment shall be paid in five (5) pro-rata payments, each amounting to the value of the respective delivery.
+First two (2) of these payments shall be paid within fourteen (14) days and the others within thirty (30) days after receipt of the following documents by the Customer:

-written confirmation by the Customer that the Equipment was delivered to the Site pursuant to Clause 6.1.
+written confirmation by the Customer that the respective delivery of the Equipment, was delivered to the Site pursuant to Clause 6.1 jointly with the respective invoice.

+The Contractor shall be obliged to proceed with the delivery of the Equipment in accordance with the Project Time Schedule and deliver the first two (2) deliveries of the Equipment in such a manner that allows delivery of both respective invoices to the Customer at the latest on 15.
+6. 2026.
+For avoidance of doubt, issuance and delivery of the invoices shall further comply with the conditions provided in Clause 28.1.

-Ten28.1 percent (10%) of the Contract Price shall be paid within forty-five (45) days after receipt of the following documents by the Customer:
+Five percent (5%) of the Contract Price shall be paid within thirty (30) days after receipt of the following documents by the Customer:

-written protocol signed by the Customer evidencing successful completion of the Hot Commissioning pursuant to Clause 23.1(c).
+written protocol signed by the Customer evidencing successful completion of the Hot Commissioning pursuant to Clause 23.1(c) jointly with the respective invoice.

 Final payment: